TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 ### Submissions Requirements:

-Please upload all the required materials to a GitHub repository and submit the repository link to us via the submission form (https://forms.gle/S367FfxUDcjSKz1Q9).
+Please upload all the required materials to a GitHub repository and submit the repository link to us via the [submission form](https://forms.gle/S367FfxUDcjSKz1Q9).
 The repository should contain:

 - A .txt file: It contains a shared link for downloading e saved model in huggingface format.(Make Sure that the saved model can be downloaded via this shared link)